GeorgAnegg/GeorgAnegg.github.io/README.md

 ### Theoretical Research

-My main research interest is designing approximation algorithms for various Combinatorial Optimization problems, in particular fair clustering problems.
-You can find my publications on Google Scholar and dblp.
+My doctoral research revolved around designing approximation algorithms for various Combinatorial Optimization problems, in particular fair clustering problems.
+Together with coworkers, we made progress on open problems by developing new algorithmic techniques that lead to stronger algorithms for particular classes of problems.